Description: Amazing customer support, list building tools, and email tracking reports.

-Description: I use this tool more often than any other tool on this site.
+Description: Great email follow-up tool that will work with any email client.
 When I'm trying to get to Inbox Zero, and there's something in my inbox that I need to take care of, but not right now, I just forward it to [email protected] and it comes back to me that day.
 Got an article that will need when you focus on a certain project later in the year?
 Just forward to [email protected] and forget it.
 Want to do something in a couple weeks?
 Just email [email protected] and you'll get a reminder.
 Have a sales lead who won't close until March and don't want to forget about it?
 Add a BCC to [email protected] and you'll get a tickler.
 It's so awesome.
 And you can use [email protected] instead of [email protected] too.

 Description: Community powered AntiSpam, AntiVirus, AntiPhishing and inbox sanitizer.

 Description: AlgoCheck is a thoughtfully designed email verification service that can reduce the bounce rate of your mailing campaign dramatically by cleaning up the list and removing dead and incorrect email addresses, as well as correcting typos in manually entered addresses.
 Verify email addresses before you send and check if the emails are valid or not.

 Description: Drip is a light weight yet high power email automation system.
 If you do "drip" campaigns to customers or leads, where they get a series of emails, Drip is perfect for that, allowing you to capture email addresses, send certain emails based on certain actions or tags, and automate everything.
 Drip connects to a ton of different apps, so you can easily plug it into your systems.